 - Some key committee documents are held centrally in the university archive - contact the Records Manager & Archivist, Lizzie Richmond, for further information

 After the meeting

-- Draft the minutes for the Chair to approved ideally within four working days so the Chair will remember the discussion when s/he checks them (or check your faculty guidance for local deadlines);
+- Draft the minutes for the Chair to approved ideally within four working days so the Chair will remember the discussion when they check them (or check your faculty guidance for local deadlines).

 Boards of examiners